dmccarthy6/Tasks/README.md

 - **What Did I Learn?** With this update I refactored almost the entire application to better reflect what I've learned as a developer since I first released Tasks.
   * I have gained a greater understanding of planning out the App architecture and basic functionality from the start!
   * I used programatic UI that helped me conform to MVC.
-  * Implemented a protocol for my Core Data database in order to abstract database functionality to the protocol.
+  * Implemented a protocol for my Core Data database to abstract database functionality to the protocol.
   Used a
-  * Moved my Core Data stack to a framework in order to access the stack from my main application and the today widget.
+  * Moved my Core Data stack to a framework to access the stack from my main application and the today widget.

 - **Whats Next?**
   * UI!
 Currently working on updating the user interface to improve the look and feel of the application.